radiac/mara/README.rst

 * Event-based framework with support for timers
 * Supports raw sockets or telnet with negotiation
-* Supports seamless restarts while maintaining connections
+* Supports seamless restarts while maintaining connections and state
 * Common extras included, such as:

   * command manager